Roy Campanella: Major League Baseball

 Campanella received the Most Valuable Player (MVP) award in the National League three times: in 1951, 1953, and 1955.
-In each of his MVP seasons, he batted more than .300, hit more than 30 home runs, and had more than 100 runs batted in.
+In each of his MVP seasons, he batted over .300, hit more than 30 home runs, and had more than 100 runs batted in (RBI).
 His 142 RBI during 1953 exceeded the franchise record of 130, which had been held by Jack Fournier (1925) and Babe Herman (1930).
-Today it is the second most in franchise history, Tommy Davis breaking it with 153 RBI in 1962.
+Today, it is the second most in franchise history, Tommy Davis breaking it with 153 RBI in 1962.
 That same year, Campanella hit 40 home runs in games in which he appeared as a catcher, a record that lasted until 1996, when it was exceeded by Todd Hundley.
-During his career, he threw out 57% of the base runners who tried to steal a base on him, the highest by any catcher in major league history.
-Campanella had five of the seven top caught stealing percentages for a single season in major league history.
+In his career, he threw out 57% of the base runners who tried to steal a base on him, the highest percentage of any catcher in major league history.
+He also had four seasons where he threw out more than 60% of attempted base stealers.

-In 1955 (Campanella's final MVP season), he helped Brooklyn win its first World Series championship.
+In 1955, Campanella's final MVP season, he helped Brooklyn win its first World Series championship.
 After the Dodgers lost the first two games of the series to the Yankees, Campanella began Brooklyn's comeback by hitting a two-out, two-run home run in the first inning of Game 3.
-The Dodgers won that game, got another home run from Campanella in a Game 4 victory that tied the series, and then went on to claim the series in seven games when Johnny Podres shutout the Yankees 2–0 in Game 7.
+The Dodgers won that game, got another home run from Campanella in a Game 4 victory that tied the series, and then went on to claim the series in seven games when Johnny Podres shut out the Yankees 2–0 in Game 7.

-Campanella caught three no-hitters during his career: Carl Erskine's two on June 19, 1952 and May 12, 1956 and Sal Maglie's on September 25, 1956.
+Campanella caught three no-hitters during his career: Carl Erskine's two, on June 19, 1952 and May 12, 1956 and Sal Maglie's on September 25, 1956.
 "In my no-hitter...I only shook Campy off once," Maglie recalled.
 "He was doing the thinking, calling the pitches just right for every batter in every situation, and all I had to do was check the sign to see if I agreed and then throw."

 After the 1957 season, the Brooklyn Dodgers relocated to Los Angeles and became the Los Angeles Dodgers, but Campanella's playing career came to an end as a result of an automobile accident.
 He never played a game for Los Angeles.